randyaajr/RA-Modules_Demo/README.md

      import for now)
    * This file is only for creating the functions (We don’t call/run the function here), these will be called in another file which is the main python to run our application
-   * Add comment
-     Hint: you can test your function(s) in this file by calling/running them inside this file, then you will need to delete the calling of your function
+   * Hint: you can test your function(s) in this file by calling/running them inside this file, then you will need to delete the calling of your function

 2. Second Python File: Main App File